cyberomin/cyberomin.github.io/_posts/2019-05-19-new-retail.md

 This advantage here is that cashiers become experience consultant and product advisor, offering product knowledge and human-powered recommendations.

 Customers who are not interested in going around the store aisle can shop straight from the comfort of their homes or offices and pick up from the store.
-If they value further convenience, they can use a delivery company like MAX and have their orders delivered right to their doorsteps.
+If they value further convenience, they can use a delivery company like [Metro African Xpress](https://max.ng/) and have their orders delivered right to their doorsteps.

 _Engagement_